Temporal Contrastive Learning through implicit non-equilibrium memory: Abstract

 \section{Abstract}

-Learning algorithms based on backpropagation have enabled transformative technological advances but alternatives based on local energy-based rules offer benefits in terms of biological plausibility and decentralized training.
-A broad class of such local learning rules involve \textit{contrasting} a clamped configuration with the free, spontaneous behavior of the system.
-However, comparisons of clamped and free configurations require explicit memory or switching between Hebbian and anti-Hebbian modes.
-Here, we show how a simple form of implicit non-equilibrium memory in the update dynamics of each ``synapse'' of a network naturally allows for contrastive learning.
-During training, free and clamped behaviors are shown in sequence over time using a sawtooth-like temporal protocol that breaks the symmetry between those two behaviors when combined with non-equilibrium update dynamics at each synapse.
-We show that the needed dynamics is implicit in integral feedback control, broadening the range of physical and biological systems naturally capable of contrastive learning.
-Finally, we show that non-equilibrium dissipation improves learning quality and determine the Landauer energy cost of contrastive learning through physical dynamics.
+The backpropagation method has enabled transformative uses of neural networks.
+Alternatively, for energy-based models, local learning methods involving only nearby neurons offer benefits in terms of decentralized training, and allow for the possibility of learning in computationally-constrained substrates.
+One class of local learning methods \textit{contrasts} the desired, clamped behavior with spontaneous, free behavior.
+However, directly contrasting free and clamped behaviors requires explicit memory.
+Here, we introduce `Temporal Contrastive Learning', an approach that uses integral feedback in each learning degree of freedom to provide a simple form of implicit non-equilibrium memory.
+During training, free and clamped behaviors are shown in a sawtooth-like protocol over time.
+When combined with integral feedback dynamics, these alternating temporal protocols generate an implicit memory necessary for comparing free and clamped behaviors, broadening the range of physical and biological systems capable of contrastive learning.
+Finally, we show that non-equilibrium dissipation improves learning quality and determine a Landauer-like energy cost of contrastive learning through physical dynamics.

-The modern success of neural networks is underpinned by the backpropogation algorithm which computes gradients of cost functions in a way easily implemented on modern GPUs\cite{krizhevsky2012imagenet}.
-However, backpropagation is a `non-local' operation in that the changes to a neuron $i$ can depend, in principle, on the state of neurons far away in the network.
-Such a non-local operation requires a central processor and is associated with memory bottlenecks and higher energy and time costs\cite{wu2022sustainable,gupta2021chasing,patterson2021carbon}.
+The modern success of neural networks is underpinned by the backpropagation algorithm, which easily computes gradients of cost functions on GPUs\cite{krizhevsky2012imagenet}.
+Backpropagation is a `non-local' operation, requiring a central processor to coordinate changes to a synapse that can depend on the state of neurons far away from the synapse.
+While powerful, such methods may not be available in physical or biological systems with strong constraints on computation and communication.